 This screenshot shows a sample review file with problems noted in the appended Errors column:

 An error message first summarizes the problem.
 If applicable, it also lists accepted values for the problem columns (e.g. the various company types).

 You can run the import and review process as many times as necessary.

 To leverage the validation functionality, we recommend running test imports using small data sets.
 This can help you quickly verify the quality of your data.

-We recommend that before each import attempt you save the source file with a new name (e.g. Companies Import Review1.xlsx, Companies Import Review2.xlsx, etc).
+Before each import attempt, save the source file with a new name (e.g. Companies Import Review1.xlsx, Companies Import Review2.xlsx, etc).
 This gives you a sequential reference to the modified data file(s) and helps prevent overwriting a file by accident.